ReportCardsMC/ghdo/README.md

 ###### Step 1

-Go to sites.js, and add your site like `"sub": "https://github.com/profile/repo"`
+Go to sites.js, and add your site like `"sub": "https://github.com/profile/repo"` **THE SITE MUST BE UNDER YOUR PROFILE OR OWNER OF THE ORGANIZATION TO BE ADDED**

 ###### Step 2